devops-rob/shipyard-blueprints/modules/kafka/README.md

 # Kafka blueprint for Shipyard

-This blueprint will give you a containerised RabbitMQ server.
+This blueprint will give you a containerised Kafka server with Zoo keeper and a UI.

 ## Requirements